The traditional art gallery model is broken.

 When collectors are part of the process, whether they see commissions evolve step by step, or discover the inspiration behind a new release, then the artwork becomes theirs in a way no gallery can replicate.

 It’s not hype.
 It’s intimacy.
-And intimacy creates lasting value.

 Why Galleries Fear This Shift